Quick and easy vegan lunch ideas for kids for every plant-based family. A list of a variety of options to break out of that bored lunch phase!

 - rice salad (favorite rice mixed with veggies, works great with leftover dinner veggies)

 - veggie burger nuggets (I use my veggie burger recipes but bake them into nuggets)

-- mashed chickpea sandwich (see my recipe for the one we make)
+- mashed chickpea sandwich

 - Grilled Burritos (these have become a huge favorite!)